AnjanaNair16/Traffic-Control-and-Management-System-using-Deep-Learning/README.md

-# TrafficFlowOptimizer
+# Traffic Control and Management System Using Deep Learning

-**Traffic Control and Optimization Sytstem** is an AI-driven smart traffic management system that dynamically optimizes traffic signal timings based on real-time sensor data.
+**Traffic Control and Management System Using Deep Learning** is an AI-driven smart traffic management system that dynamically optimizes traffic signal timings based on real-time sensor data.
 The system supports both **real IR sensors** and a **Python-based sensor simulator** for testing.
 It features adaptive green light timing using deep learning, a Flask-based dashboard for monitoring, and data logging for analysis.

 ---